 Oak Hill Kennel was founded in 1971 by John Dahl.
 Originally from Minnesota by way of North Dakota, John is a lifetime hunter who carves his own decoys and trains his own dogs-both to a high standard.
 People familiar with John's dogs clamored for him to train theirs, and he decided to do so.
 Having lived in the area previously, John selected the Sandhills of North Carolina for its excellent year-round climate.
 With $7000 saved from his last teaching job in Maine, John bought a seven-acre property, cleared it using a Swedish saw, and built the kennel building, mixing mortar with water carried from Nick's Creek, which flows at the bottom of the hill.

 In 1977 John won his first Open All-Age, beating 104 other competitors with his own Lab bitch Jade.
 He had further success, training a number of field champions, Dual champions, and state gun dog champions.
 His dogs were well schooled and always stylish and enthusiastic.
 Always a teacher, John helped others who were learning to train and handle retrievers, including Ed Forry, who was John's assistant, and Pat Nolan, both successful field trial pros, as well as a number of accomplished amateurs.

 Amy married John and joined Oak Hill in 1996.
-A former college chemistry teacher, Amy found teaching retrievers more appealing.
-Retrievers love retrieving a lot more than college students love chemistry, and not being worried about grades, they can focus on learning their job.
+A former college chemistry teacher, Amy found she enjoyed teaching retrievers one-on-one, at their own pace.
+Not being worried about grades, retrievers can focus on learning their job.